ianchute/toady/README.md

 ### Example with point labels

-Below map 7 features of the <a href="https://www.kaggle.com/mylesoneill/world-university-rankings">world's top universities</a> onto 2d space and coloring the points based on it's score.
+Below we map 7 features of the <a href="https://www.kaggle.com/mylesoneill/world-university-rankings">world's top universities</a> onto 2d space and coloring the points based on it's score.
 We also add a label for each point:

 ```python
 data = pd.read_csv('cwurData.csv')